avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 <img src=".//media/image7.png"/>

-* Click on the yellow and green certificate icon in the top-right corner of the resulting pop-up to download the zipped certificate package called “ST32MP157F-certificates.”
+* Click on the yellow and green certificate icon in the top-right corner of the resulting pop-up to download the zipped certificate package.

 <img src=".//media/image8.png"/>